 In addressing the performance criteria, it is considered that the proposal addresses crime prevention through design (CPTeD) by providing a slight variation in the building where the warehouse meets the office space, but limiting concealment spaces on each façade.
 The low height of the proposed retaining walls along Letitia Grove also minimise any concealment spaces.
 The area provided for landscaping (2 - 3m deep) will restrict the type of landscaping that can be provided on the site.
 However trees have been established in the road reserve by Council, which will assist in enhancing the visual appeal of the building, should the proposal be approved.
-Further, the elevations show windows from the office space, which could provide opportunities to achieve passive surveillance, should the office be in use.
+Further, the elevations show windows from the office be in use.
 Solar security lighting is proposed for each corner of the proposed building.